NextCenturyCorporation/neon/README.md

 3. Check out the [Neon-GTD][neon-gtd] project, a sample analysis dashboard built on Neon.
 You can see a sample dashboard with earthquake data [here][neon-gtd-demo].
 4. Visit [http://neonframework.org][5] for the latest Neon news, downloads and API documents.

+## Apache 2 Open Source License

+Neon and Neon-GTD are made available by [Next Century][10] under the [Apache 2 Open Source License][8].
+You may freely download, use, and modify, in whole or in part, the source code or release packages.
+Any restrictions or attribution requirements are spelled out in the license file.
+Neon and Neon-GTD attribution information can be found in the LICENSE.TXT file and licenses folder in each of the [Neon Git Repository][neon] and [Neon-GTD Git Repository][neon-gtd].
+For more information about the Apache license, please visit the [The Apache Software Foundation’s License FAQ][9].

 ## Additional Information

 Email: neon-support@nextcentury.com